28 January 2025

 Over the past 19 years, there have been over 40 Young Trustees on the Board.
 They have played a crucial role in the growth of the Roundhouse – from the opening of Roundhouse Works, an award-winning dedicated creative centre for freelancers and entrepreneurs, to the announcement of the brand new Three Sixty Festival in November.

-Antonia, Roshan and Monique follow on from Demi Adesoye, Ra’eesah Kai and Kenya Juma and will help steer the direction of the Roundhouse over the next 12 months.
+Asher, Emmeline and Taniya follow on from Roshan, Monique and Antonia and will help steer the direction of the Roundhouse over the next 12 months.
 They are also part of the Roundhouse Youth Advisory Board, which is the voice of the Roundhouse’s creative works members, studio users and project participants.